line72/usbmdistros/website/content/products/apocryphetic-through_cruelty_is_our_ascension_to_paradise.md

 ---
+actualPrice: $7.00
-title: "Apocryphetic - Through Cruelty Is Our Ascension To Paradise"
+album: Through Cruelty Is Our Ascension To Paradise
-date: 2021-06-13T12:22:21
-draft: false
-artist: "Apocryphetic"
+artist: Apocryphetic
-album: "Through Cruelty Is Our Ascension To Paradise"
 categories:
 - Tape
+date: '2021-06-26T15:16:24'
+draft: false
 images:
-    - "/images/covers/apocryphetic-through_cruelty_is_our_ascension_to_paradise.jpg"
+- /images/covers/apocryphetic-through_cruelty_is_our_ascension_to_paradise.jpg
-thumbnailImage: "/images/covers/apocryphetic-through_cruelty_is_our_ascension_to_paradise-thumb.jpg"
-actualPrice: $7.00
 inStock: true
+thumbnailImage: /images/covers/apocryphetic-through_cruelty_is_our_ascension_to_paradise-thumb.jpg
+title: Apocryphetic - Through Cruelty Is Our Ascension To Paradise
 ---

 ## Tape